dagger/dagger/docs/current/guides/757394-use-services.md

 ## Binding services

-Use the `withServiceBinding()` method to bind a service container to a client container with an alias (such as `redis`) that the client container can use as a hostname.
+Dagger enables users to bind a service container to a client container with an alias (such as `redis`) that the client container can use as a hostname.

 Binding a service to a container expresses a dependency: the service container needs to be running when the client container runs.
 The bound service container is started automatically whenever its client container runs.